openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    **TypeScript**: TypeScript should be utilized in frontend code wherever it seems to provide value (especially in any code that is reused: libraries, API wrappers, shared components, data type definitions, etc.).
+For details, see :doc:`OEP-0067-0008 TypeScript <oep-0067/decisions/frontend/0008-typescript>`.

    **JSX**: Babel or other tooling may be used to add JSX syntax support to our JavaScript/TypeScript code.